helgeandre/MMM-10th-planet-todays-warmup/README.md

 | `warmups`	   | The list of warmups. <br><br> **Possible values:** An array with the warmup routine.
 | `classes`        | Override the CSS classes of the div showing the compliments <br><br> **Default value:** `thin xlarge bright`

-All the rest of the time that does not fall into the morningStartTime-morningEndTime and afternoonStartTime-afternoonEndTime ranges is considered "evening".

 ### Compliment configuration

-The `compliments` property contains an object with four arrays: <code>morning</code>, <code>afternoon</code>, <code>evening</code> and <code>anytime</code>.
-Based on the time of the day, the compliments will be picked out of one of these arrays.
-The arrays contain one or multiple compliments.
+The `warmups` property contains an array of the warm up sets

 #### Default value:
 ````javascript